Waga43/String-Session-Generator/README.md

-1) Take API Key and API HASH from  https://my.telegram.org, for more information visit https://core.telegram.org/api/obtaining_api_id
+1) Take API Key and API HASH from  https://my.telegram.org, for more information visit https://core.telegram.org/api/obtaining_api_id.

-2) Wait For Until It Asks API ID Then After That Enter Your Phone Number 2.4 It will Send A OTP Enter The Otp There
+2) After completing all those steps,wait until it asks for API ID and HASH.
+Then After That Enter Your Phone Number in International format.

+3) It will send an OTP in the registered telegram account associated with the phone number,enter that.

 # Boom 💣 Your String Session Has Been Generated